How Much Weight Can a 2×4 Wall Hold? Helpful Expert Guide

 How Much Weight Can a 2×4 Stud Support Horizontally?

-A 2X4 wood stud can support 20 – 40 pounds per linear foot, when the load is applied horizontally.
+A 2X4 wood stud can support 20 – 40 pounds per linear foot of horizontally applied loads.
 So each 2X4 wood stud in an 8’ wall can support 160 – 320 pounds of weight hung on it.
-The calculation depends on several factors including the type of wood.

-How Much Weight Can a Nail in a Stud Hold
+How Much Weight Can a Nail in a Stud Hold?

 There are quite a few nail types available at a hardware store.
 The one that you are likely to use for hanging something on your garage wall is going to be a common nail.